nthState/LaserMorse/README.md

 We could make an I2C Core and expose our inputs as a set of messages

-- Set mode
+- Set mode, implies an IDLE state
     - Send a message
     - Set Clock Speed
     - get clock speed
     - reset to default message
     - read message out
-    - read more out
+    - read morse out
         - value (dot, dash, no value)
         - enableLaser (if dot or dash)